 As indexing and interconnectivity of scientific research results increase, we are better able to illustrate through citation data how often scientific publications are cited in other research articles.
 Citation data, in the form of number of times an article has been cited, can be accrued through several venues: Science Direct, Scopus, CrossRef, Web of Science, Plum Analytics, and others.
 Comprehensive citation data are unavailable at this time because not all publishers utilize citation data compilers.
-For this report, we collected citation data through Google Scholar in July 2020.
-Review of these data shows that Program publications and non-Program serial publications containing research results from Integrated Ocean Drilling Program and IODP expeditions have been cited in other research articles more than 56,600 times between 2003 and 2020.
+For this report, we collected citation data through Google Scholar in July 2021.
+Review of these data shows that Program publications and non-Program serial publications containing research results from Integrated Ocean Drilling Program and IODP expeditions have been cited in other research articles more than 67,400 times between 2003 and 2021.
 Expedition-related science continues to be cited in other research for many years after publication.
-Figures 11 and 12 include available citation counts for Expeditions 301-372, 374-376, and 379-381.
+Figures 10 and 11 include available citation counts for Expeditions 301-372, 374-376, 379-383, and 385.

+Figure 10.
+Number of times Program or non-Program serial publications from Integrated Ocean Drilling Program expeditions were cited by other research articles (2003-2021).

 Figure 11.
-Number of times peer-reviewed serial publications from Integrated Ocean Drilling Program expeditions were cited by other research articles (2003-2020).

-Figure 12.
-Number of times peer-reviewed serial publications from International Ocean Discovery Program expeditions were cited by other research articles (2003-2020).
+Number of times Program or non-Program serial publications from International Ocean Discovery Program expeditions were cited by other research articles (2003-2021).

-Table 4 lists the ODP, Integrated Ocean Drilling Program, and IODP expedition-related papers that have been most cited as of July 2020.
+Table 4 lists the ODP, Integrated Ocean Drilling Program, and IODP expedition-related papers that have been most cited as of July 2021.
 It takes several years for papers to be published, and even more time for them to build up a high cited-by number; all of the most-cited papers are related to volumes published in 2011 or before.
 All of them are published in the top journals by impact factor, as shown in Figure 3.
-The Altmetric score for each paper is listed (? = no score at time of publication).
+The Altmetric score for each paper is listed.
 See the next section for a discussion of Altmetric scores.

 Table 4.
-Top cited Program-related serials as of July 2020 with corresponding Altmetric scores.
+Top cited Program-related serials as of July 2021 with corresponding Altmetric scores from 17 August 2021.
 Click on the graphic to view the live Altmetric data.